Pride parade: Canada

+Montreal

-Montreal's LGBTQ+ Pride Parade is held in mid-August and has taken place every year since 1979, when a group of 200 people commemorated New York City's 1969 Stonewall Riots with "Gairilla", a precursor to Montreal's gay pride parade celebrations.
-The festivities take place over eleven days, with events centered around the Gay Village.
+Montreal Pride Parade, is held in mid-August and has taken place every year since 1979, when a group of 200 people commemorated New York City's 1969 Stonewall Riots with "Gairilla", a precursor to Montreal's gay pride parade celebrations.
+The LGBTQ+ festivities take place over eleven days, with events centered around the Gay Village.

+In May 2023, Montreal Pride launched a comprehensive rebrand of its website and logo, meant to signal that the non-profit had moved on from the last-minute cancellation of the 2022 parade, which was cancelled due to a lack of organization.

+Montreal Pride has hired 200 additional employees with event planning experience to ensure the August 13, 2023 parade is well-organized and prepared for the 100,000 expected attendees.

+Ottawa

+Ottawa Pride Parade, inaugurated in 1989, is an annual LGBT pride event spanning Canada's capital city of Ottawa, Ontario, and its neighbour Gatineau, Quebec.
+Over the years, this event has significantly grown and is now a prominent fixture held on the fourth Sunday of August.

+Ottawa's inaugural Pride Parade took place on Sunday, June 18, 1989, initially occurring annually in June until 1994 when it was rescheduled to July.
+In 2005, the Pride Festival moved from Bank Street back to Festival Plaza due to the high costs and outstanding debts of the Pride Committee.
+Consequently, the festival's dates were shifted from July to August, aligning with constraints at Festival Plaza.
+This scheduling adjustment is the reason why Ottawa's Pride Parade is held on the fourth Sunday of August each year.

+Toronto

 Toronto's pride parade has been held yearly or every June since 1981; the first pride parade in Toronto was held in June 1981.
 In 2003, its activists helped score a major victory when the Ontario Court of Appeals upheld a lower court ruling which made same-sex marriage legal in Ontario, the first jurisdiction in North America to do so.
 By this time the Toronto Pride Week Festival had been running for twenty-three years.
 It is also one of the largest, attracting around 1.3 million people in 2009.
 The 38th pride parade in Toronto was held on June 24, 2018.
 Toronto hosted WorldPride in 2014.

-Ottawa's annual pride parade, Capital Pride, is held in late August.
-Held yearly since 1986, Capital Pride's goal is to help educate and promote the issues and interests of the LGBTQ community.
-In 1998, the Capital Pride Week Committee received a letter of support from Prime Minister Jean Chrétien.
+Vancouver

 Vancouver's Pride Parade takes place each year during the August long weekend (BC Day falls on the first Monday of August in the province of British Columbia).
 The parade takes place in the downtown core with over 150 floats moving along Robson Street, Denman Street and along Davie Street.
 The parade has a crowd of over 150,000 attendees with well over half a million in attendance for the August 4, 2013 Pride Parade.
 New for 2013 are the permanently painted rainbow crosswalks in Vancouver's West End neighbourhood at Davie and Bute streets.
 The city of Surrey, in the Metro Vancouver area also hosts a Pride Festival, though on a much smaller scale.